 This is what Ghostery revealed:

 To increase transparency, Facebook introduced the Ads Library.
-For digital marketers, it’s a great way to view competitors’ Facebook and Instagram ads.
+It’s a great way for your daily work in digital marketing to view your competitors’ Facebook and Instagram ads.
 If the Eboost Ad Spy extension turns blue while you are on a website or Facebook business page, it indicates that the brand is running ads.
 Clicking the extension will take you directly from the website or Facebook page to its Ads Library.
 If you work at an agency or manage multiple clients, this extension saves precious time.

 SimilarWeb’s chrome extension offers a wealth of insights about any website.
+Anyone who is serious in digital marketing uses SimilarWeb, well at least the web version.
+We suggest you should download the Google Chrome extension.
 The extension displays a wide range of statistics, including a website’s traffic sources, top countries, top referring and destination sites, top organic and paid keywords, social network sources, and audience interests.

 Instead of trying to guess which hashtags will serve you best, use RiteTag.
 This extension suggests hashtags based on an image or text.
 It conveniently works inside social channels and tools like Buffer, eliminating the need to move text between tools and platforms.
 Color-coded hashtags indicate the strength of each, even identifying which will help your content get seen immediately versus which will deliver longer-term value.
 The extension’s bells and whistles let you compare hashtag stats, add them to your post, paste them to a clipboard for later use, and more.